harrisonlab/venturia_inaequalis/scab_submission.md

 # Final Submission

-These commands were used in the final submission of the 172_pacbio genome:
+These commands were used for the resubmiision of the final submission of the 172_pacbio genome after initial NCBI rejection (see below):

 ```bash